MalaganMan/Panels/JaniKasurinen/README.md

 - UPDATE 2024 September 28th: Features added.
 - UPDATE 2024 September 29th: Propably final features added.
 Full preset and internal voice lists created and enabled for creation with switch.
 - UPDATE 2024 September 30th: Saving and loading voice lists for Internal Banks.
+- UPDATE 2024 October 1st: Bug fixes and styling.
+PLEASE, save your full EX5R always before using this panel.
+Had already done some messing with voices while sysex dumping with this panels development.
+-Device ID is still mostly fixed on 1 with most dumps, but will correct that later.
+Check sum editing causes some trouble there.

 "YAMAHA A4000 SAMPLER MANIPULATOR.bpanelz" is now at current final state and wont likely to be edited soon again.
 - Update 2024 22th April 04:25 GMT: FIXED file handling bugs and removed PC hanging os.time function.